opengisch/QField-docs/docs/how-to/gnss.en.md

 them into the QField base folder (`[external storage]/QField/proj`).

+Once the grid shift file is placed there it is available in QField in the `Positioning settings` under `Vertical grid shift in use`.

 If you are using altitude correction and an external bluetooth connected antenna consider turning `Use orthometric altitude from device` off.